Zokrates/ZoKrates/zokrates_book/src/reference/cli.md

 zokrates verify
 ```

-Natively verifies a given proof `./proof.json` with the given verification key `./verification.key`.
+Natively verifies a given proof `./proof.json` with a given verification key `./verification.key`.
 The [proving scheme](proving_schemes.md) and curve can be set with the `proving-scheme` and `curve` flags, expecting the same combination as defined in the setup.